 Katja, "Food ees good.
 We will find good Mexican at home, haf sometimes a night out."

 No dessert, and after two margaritas and two beers, best to move along.
 The twins have Russian alcohol capacity, not precisely sober, but hardly drunk.
-Ellen is giggly, but after the filling meal she's tipsy, not stupid smashed.
+Ellen is giggly, but after the filling meal she's tipsy, not smashed.

 Ellen decides a double down on her twins is a fabulous idea.
 She takes them on the couch in the sitting room, then to bed.
 Katja dozes off while Katya straps up and elevates Ellen up to and through an enthusiastic orgasm, then a second.